 - 1 teaspoon white pepper and black pepper

 - a pinch of salt

 - 3 teaspoons five spice powder

-- one 2-inch knob of ginger, peeled and sliced
+- One 2" knob ginger peeled and sliced

-- 3 pounds of chicken thighs and drumsticks (or one 4-pound chicken cut up)
+- 3 pounds chicken thighs and legs or one 4-pound chicken, cut up

 - 1 tablespoon gluten-free soy sauce